 - 5 minutes to read

-Unlock the full potential of your integration data with the Nodinite Formula plugin.
+Unlock the full potential of your integration data with the Nodinite Formula Search Field Expression Plugin.
 This page shows you how to extract, transform, and analyze values from any data structure—XML, JSON, CSV, or plain text—using a rich set of formula functions.

-The Nodinite Formula plugin empowers you to extract, transform, and analyze any value from any message or log event.
+The Formula plugin empowers you to extract, transform, and analyze any value from a Log Event.
 You can apply one or more (even nested) functions, similar to formulas in Microsoft Excel, to create powerful and flexible search field expressions.

-With support for multilevel nested functions, you can combine math, string, logical, base64, and extraction operations to solve even the most complex integration challenges.
+With support for multilevel nested functions, you can combine math, string, logical, conversion, and extraction operations to solve even the most complex integration challenges.

 The Formula plugin operates on data from any of the following: